 Ask a woman if she feels empowered in all areas of her life?
 If she’s honest she’ll likely say, “no!”
 Why is that?
 It’s my belief that the answer lies within self-limiting beliefs that have kept us from fully expressing our talents, intelligence and power.
-My intention to write this book is to help readers replace those self-limiting beliefs with empowering beliefs instead.
+My intention in writing, “Breaking Through Your Own Glass Ceiling: Unlocking Your Full and Hidden Potential With Your Master Key” is to help readers replace those self-limiting beliefs instead with empowering beliefs.

 You’ve heard it said, “to do epic shit you need an epic belief in yourself!”
 That said, many of us, through no fault of our own, have a mindset that works against us.
-To transform the mind one must then control the mind.
-Yes, we all need to learn to practice control over our own mind (not the mind of others).
+Whether that be self-sabotage, suffering from impostor syndrome or experiencing self-loathing due to body image, the impact can be devastating to our self-esteem and self-worth.
+Then when we go out into the workplace we don’t negotiate for more, we don’t’ apply for work that we could easily do nor ask for what we’re worth.
+I’ve found that in order to transform the mind one must then control the mind.
+Yes, we all need to learn to practice “mind control” over our own mind (not the mind of others).

-To use my new book, Breaking Through Your Own Glass Ceiling: Unlocking Your Full and Hidden Potential With Your Master Key, effectively it is fair to say that you will also need to keep an open mind and be willing to practice modalities (meditation, practice the power of presence, mantras, etc.) well until they work for you.
+To use this book effectively it is fair to say that you will also need to keep an open mind and be willing to practice modalities that impact your mind-set well until they work for you. (meditation, practice the power of presence, mantras, etc.).
 Using one or more of the recommended modalities will drive the results that you desire.
-The key will be to practice each modality diligently.
+The key will be to practice diligently.

 In every chapter there’s a quote and stories that I hope you will embrace.
 Treat the quotes as mantras to use when you are triggered or about to enter into a situation or conversation when your empowerment will be tested.
 Train your brain to respond when you repeat the mantra or remember a particular story.
 Many of the stories are shared memories with other women’s souls who intersect mine and our quest to become master communicators, to speak pro-actively, to listen empathetically in ways that command respect and trust.